 - ⭐️ Leave a Review

-- Buttercream- Homemade is key as the butter in the buttercream will firm up more than store-bought frostings.
+- Buttercream: Homemade is truly worth it for this recipe.
+The butter in the homemade buttercream will firm up more than store-bought frostings and hold the cake pops together better.

-- Chocolate - Chocolate candy melts will give you the best results.
-Regular chocolate bars can be used, just see my tips on using regular chocolate bars below.
+- Chocolate for Dipping: Chocolate candy melts will give you the best results, or regular chocolate bars can be used (see my tips for using regular chocolate bars in the recipe card).

 A full list of ingredients with exact quantities can be found on the recipe card below.